Nottt/deluge/README.md

-# docker-deluge-latest
+# Easy-deluge

-A deluge docker container that is always using the latest deluge and libtorrent version
+A deluge docker container that is easy to use, with plugins and latest releases.

 *** IN DEVELOPMENT, DO NOT USE IT YET ***